-The national academies of the G7 and G20 countries provide scientific advice for the annual summits of Heads of State and Government.
+The national academies of the G7 and G20 states provide scientific advice for the annual summits of Heads of State and Government.
 They prepare science-based recommendations related to topics on the summit agendas.
-In each case, the national academy of the host country takes the lead.
-After successfully coordinating policy advice for G7 summits, the Leopoldina took on this role for the G20 for the first time during the German G20 Presidency in 2017, within the newly created Science20 Dialogue.
+In each case, the national academy of the host country takes the lead, as will the Leopoldina in 2022 during the German G7 Presidency.

-In addition to the G7 academies, the Science20 process includes science academies from Argentina, Brazil, China, India, Indonesia, Mexico, Russia, Saudi Arabia, South Africa, South Korea and Turkey.
+In addition to the G7 academies, the Science20 process includes science academies from Argentina, Brazil, China, India, Indonesia, Mexico, Russia, Saudi Arabia, South Africa, South Korea, and Turkey.